Minna Planer: Paris and Dresden

 Minna and Wagner spent the years 1839 to 1842 in Paris, enduring severe poverty.
 Wagner's plan failed, since the Paris Opera was not interested in producing either Rienzi or his newest work, Der Fliegende Holländer.
 Wagner was imprisoned for debt, and Minna had to beg their German friends in Paris for money to release him.
 It was only the acceptance by the Hoftheater in Dresden of Rienzi that allowed the Wagners to leave Paris in April 1842.
 In Dresden Wagner became Royal Kapellmeister and achieved the stability and social status that Minna had hoped for.
-However Wagner's involvement in the Dresden uprising in May 1849 led to a warrant being issued for his arrest, and Wagner fled to Zurich.
+However Wagner's involvement in the Dresden uprising in May 1849 led to a warrant being issued for his arrest, and Wagner fled to Zürich.

 Minna was furious with him and after this their relationship cooled irreparably.
 She considered Zurich a provincial town and lamented the loss of her social position as Frau Kapellmeister.
 It was only in August of that year that she agreed to rejoin Wagner in Zurich, but it was plain that their world-views were now totally different.
 Minna could understand his work as a conductor, but increasingly found his operatic works not to her liking.
 Nevertheless, she was now tied to him since it was unlikely that she would again be able to work on the stage, and she had a horror of ending up in servitude.
 Minna also began to show signs of heart disease, for which she was prescribed laudanum.
 Before joining Wagner in Zurich she wrote to him: